matthewmayer/more-awesome-npm-cli/docs/content/using-npm/scripts.md

 it'll get run for all packages when they are going through that point in the package lifecycle for any packages installed in that root.

-Hook scripts are run exactly the same way as package.json scripts.
+Hook scripts are run exactly the same way as package: An Amazing Project.json scripts.
 That is, they are in a separate child process, with the env described above.